d80ep08th/crystal_study_room/README.md

 # crystal_study_room
 >dxxepxxth's repo to learn about crystal lang,
 >store its code to copy from and a working celestite app
->to render cool 3D models made in blender
+>to render amber with the sexiness of svelte.js

->using three.js with the sexiness of svelte.js
+>Also, tring to understand blockchain by writing one in crystal 😮‍💨